Black-tailed Deer

 Their large ears, from which mule deer get their name, can move independently.

 When the young are born, they have spots and lack scent.
 This enables them to hide from predators.
-They spend a lot of time curled up on the forest floor, sleeping.
+They spend a lot of time curled up on the forest floor or in tall grass, sleeping.
 The spots provide camouflage.
 The lack of scent means predators can't smell them.
 Fawns can walk when they are only a few hours old.
+For the first week or so of their lives, they rely on camouflage and stillness to hide them from predators.

 Also see Black-tailed Deer Feeding Signs Page for more clues to deer presence.